All 201 Amazing Dog Breeds Ranked By Lifespan: Shortest to Longest!

 Do small dogs live longer than larger dog breeds?

-Yes, smaller dog breeds tend to live 41% longer than larger breeds (source).
+Yes, smaller dog breeds tend to live 41% longer than larger breeds (sourceOpens in a new tab.).
 Plus, if you simply look at the chart above, the top 25 dog breeds that have the shortest lifespan are dog breeds that have a typical weight of around 100 pounds.
 And if you go to the bottom of the chart to see dogs with the longest lifespan they are all smaller dogs weighing typically 30 pounds or less.

 Anatolian Shepherd Dog